Here are the Top Online Scams You Need to Avoid Today [Updated 2018]

 5. Lottery scam

-One more classic scam which never seems to get old.
-The lottery scam comes as an email message informing you that you won a huge amount of money and all you need to do to collect your fortune is to pay some small fees.
+This is another classic Internet scam which doesn’t seem to get old.
+A lottery scam comes as an email message informing you that you won a huge amount of money and, in order to claim your prize or winnings, you need to pay some small fees.

-Lucky you!
+Lucky you, right?!
 It doesn’t even matter that you don’t recall ever purchasing lottery tickets.

-Since it addresses some of our wildest fantasies, such as quitting our jobs and living off the fortune for the rest of our lives, without ever having to work again, our imagination falls prey easily to images of a dreamhouse, endless summer vacations or expensive items that a normal man can only dream of.
+Since it addresses some of our wildest fantasies, such as quitting our jobs and living off the fortune for the rest of our lives, without ever having to work again, our imagination falls prey easily to amazing scenarios someone can only dream of.

 But the dream ends as soon as you realize you have been just another scam victim.
-DO NOT fall for this online scam.
+DO NOT fall for this online scam and have a look at this checklist to see if you are getting scammed.

 6. Hitman scam

-One of the most frequent scams you can meet online is the “hitman” extortion attempt.
-Cyber criminals will send you an email threatening you in order to obtain money.
-This type of scam may come in various forms, such as the one threatening that they will kidnap a family member unless a ransom is paid in a time frame provided by the scammers.
+One of the most frequent Internet scams you can meet online is the “hitman” extortion attempt.
+Cyber criminals will send you an email threatening to extort money from you.
+This type of online scam may come in various forms, such as the one threatening that they will kidnap a family member unless a ransom is paid in a time frame provided by the scammers.

-To create the appearance of a real danger, the message is filled with details from the victim’s life, collected from an online account, a personal blog or, more and more frequently, from a social network account.
+To create the appearance of a real danger, the message is filled with details from the victim’s life, collected from an online account, a personal blog or from a social network account.

-That’s why it’s not wise to offer sensitive, personal information about you on social media.
+That’s why it’s not safe to provide any sensitive or personal information about you on social media channels.
 It might seem like a safe and private place, where you’re only surrounded by friends, but in reality you can never know for sure who’s watching you.

-This scam takes place on social dating networks, like Facebook, or by sending a simple email to the potential target.
+A romance scam usually takes place on social dating networks, like Facebook, or by sending a simple email to the potential target, and affect thousands of victims from all over the world.

 The male scammers are often located in West Africa, while the female scammers are mostly from the eastern parts of Europe.